 But in general, equipment violations will result in a fix-it ticket or a fine only.

-So most people want a traffic lawyer only for charges that affect their driver’s license, record and insurance.
+So most people only want a traffic lawyer for the charges that will affect their driver’s license, record and insurance.

 “Will I lose my license if I get a traffic conviction?”

 A traffic lawyer can help protect your drivers license.